dwrobel/flatcam/README.md

-- added selection shape drawing in Geometry Editor preserving the current behavior: click to select, click on canvas clear selection, CTRL+click add to selection new shape but remove from selection if already selected.
+- added selection shape drawing in Geometry Editor preserving the current behavior: click to select, click on canvas clear selection, Ctrl+click add to selection new shape but remove from selection if already selected.
 Drag LMB from left to right select enclosed shapes, drag LMB from right to left select touching shapes.
 Now the selection is made based on